fujaba/fulib.org/src/main/resources/org/fulib/webapp/static/examples/definitions/ComplexDefinitions.md

 There is a University.

 // Note that since the university was not given a name, you refer to it as 'the university'.
-The university has 25000 students.
+The university has 16 departments.

 // You may provide a name:
 There is a University Uni Kassel.